bfidatadigipres/checksum_scripts/README.md

 There are two versions of the checksum_speed_test script that allow for single use checksum testing or automated testing of directories, and both will run on Python2.7 or Python3.

-There is potential for furher expansion of these tests by altering buffersize and chunk size allocations for the checksum functions.
-We've not had a chance to experiment with this yet, but welcome feedback and advice about optimising hash generation.

-Result from the tests, run on 8 thread Ubuntu VM with 12GB RAM and 10Gbps network connection - testing with files on two different network shares: CRC32 Python 3 implementation is fastest, with MD5 Python 2 implementation slowest.
+Result from the tests, run on 8 thread Ubuntu VM with 12GB RAM and 10Gbps network connection - testing with files on two different network shares: CRC32 chunk size 65536 using Python 3 (3.6 installed) implementation is fastest, with MD5 chunk size 4096 Python 2 (2.7 installed) implementation slowest.

 #### Methodology | MB per Second

-First tests variable chunk sizes:

-MD5 Python 2 | 230.3371534

-MD5 Python 3 | 349.0446795

-CRC32 Python 2 | 362.3504839

-CRC32 Python 3 | 394.4417439

-Second test taken across a one week, fixed chunk sizes:
+## Tests taken across a one week

 MD5 4096 Python2 | 224.778250340242
 MD5 65536 Python2 | 357.535889127455
 MD5 4096 Python3 | 326.132731717776
 MD5 65536 Python3 | 398.015125290373
 CRC32 4096 Python2 | 265.358376013364
 CRC32 65536 Python2 | 546.4826626438
 CRC32 4096 Python3 | 348.466331006633
 CRC32 65536 Python3 | 609.691086005532

 ## checksum_speed_test.py